American Kestrel Eats A Mouse Near Whitby

-On an extremely warm and sunny day in early March, Bob and I drove east to Whitby for a walk at the various conservation areas found in that area.
+On an extremely warm and sunny day in early March, Bob and I drove east to Whitby, in Ontario, for a walk at the various conservation areas found in that area.
 Along the roadway, Victoria Street West, we spotted two American Kestrels (Falco sparverius) perched side by side on the telephone wire, and one, quite obviously, was devouring a recent catch.

 American Kestrels are about the size and shape of a Mourning Dove, and in fact, as we drove along, I thought at first that is what I was seeing.
 But with the aid of my binoculars, I soon saw their larger, rounded heads that clued me in, and of course their coloring.